DylanMeeus/springboot_jwt_blog/_posts/2015-04-09-adding-authentication-to-your-react-flux-app.markdown

 }
 ```

 You can take a look at the router configuration [on Github](https://github.com/auth0/react-flux-jwt-authentication-sample/blob/gh-pages/src/app.jsx#L11-L29), but it’s important to note that once the `LoginAction` is triggered, the user is successfully authenticated.
-Therefore, we need to redirect him from the Login page to the Home.
+Therefore, we need to redirect him or her from the Login page to the Home.
 That’s why we’re adding the URL transition in here.

 #### The LoginStore